ZinoD/Portfolio/Workout Journal/README.md

-A workout  and deiet planner that allows the user to inpt plans for the day, save to a text file and display when needed.
+A workout  and diet planner that allows the user to inpt plans for the day, save to a text file and display when needed.